We are dedicated to changing the face of tech.

 Thoughts from our community: Students

-female graphic It has made me feel like I'm not limited in my career and that I have not only the ability but the option to learn something new and to put it to good use.
+person graphic It has made me feel like I'm not limited in my career and that I have not only the ability but the option to learn something new and to put it to good use.
 It is very empowering knowing that I am becoming more skilled.

 person graphic codebar coaches are extremely dedicated, respectful, friendly, and experienced individuals who really encourage students and are willing to give up their time to give advice and support, which makes a massive difference to students.